-Rangiroa has some of the best dive sites in the world and this is the reason many people come here, however even if you’re not into diving it’s well worth the trip as there are plenty of unique and fascinating things to do on this remote atoll.
+Rangiroa has some of the best dive sites in the world and this is the reason many people come here, however, even if you’re not into diving it’s well worth the trip as there are plenty of unique and fascinating things to do on this remote atoll.

-Things to do in Rangiroa
+Things to Do in Rangiroa

 Blue Lagoon Cruise – The best thing we did in Rangiroa.
 You head across the lagoon from the main town of Avatoru and arrive in paradise.
-Palm-fringed sandy islands surrounding a small lagoon, filled with coral and lots of tiny blacktip reef sharks.
+Palm-fringed sandy islands surround a small lagoon, filled with coral and lots of tiny blacktip reef sharks.
 The tour guides cook you a delicious Polynesian BBQ for lunch and you spend most of the day snorkelling in the lagoon before stopping to see and swim with lemon sharks on the way back.

 Visit A Pearl Farm – You will have already been to one in Huahine, but I recommend visiting Gauguin’s Pearl, where you’ll get to watch the pearl oysters being prepared.
 It’s also a great place to purchase pearls for a very good price. (which of course I did!).